chrishalbert/laravel-nomadic/README.md

 ```

 ## Nomadic Traits
-* Use Case: Your team duplicates functionality in multiple migrations and you want to add that to your stub for code reuse.
+* Use Case: Reuse common functionality that your migrations tend to use.

 ### Usage
 Open up the nomadic.php and add your custom traits